 “We organize and advocate to prevent and end homelessness, because we believe housing is a human right in a just society.”

 We are the only non-profit in Illinois dedicated to advocating for public policies that curb and can ultimately end homelessness.
 Our organization leads strategic campaigns, community outreach, and public policy initiatives that target the lack of affordable housing in metropolitan Chicago and across Illinois.

-To preserve our independent voice, CCH does not accept government funding.
+To preserve our independent voice, CCH does not accept government grants.
 Instead, we advocate for funds to create housing and improve services and opportunities for people who are homeless or at-risk, and to support the programs that serve homeless families, youths and adults.